justin8/mediaserver-stack/README.md

 To install/update the service:

-1. Make a copy of `mediaserver.conf.example` somewhere.
+1. Make a copy of `mediaserver.conf.example` as `mediaserver.conf` in this folder and customize it
-2. Run `sudo portinus --name mediaserver --source $THIS_FOLDER --env $CONFIG_FILE --restart daily`
+2. Run `./install`
-4. On first install, some things will need to be manually set up prior to opening the service up; i.e. passwords for the services.
+3. On first install, some things will need to be manually set up prior to opening the service up; i.e. passwords for the services.
 Keep in mind that transmission overwrites the config on shutdown, so only edit it's config while offline.

 ## Notes